 The picturesque village of Yunnan Yi played an important role during WW II when the Allied Forces where operating an Air Base nearby.
 It also served as a base for the Flying Tigers.
 Visit the small Flying Tiger Museum.

 Yunnan Yi was also an important trading post on the "Tea and Horse Road" for tea on the way from Southern Yunnan to Tibet.

 Drive to Weishan.
 The charming town of Weishan is located 50km south of Dali in beautiful surroundings.
 You take a walking tour around the charming old town.

 Overnight accommodation is near the Old Town Weishan.

 Day 2: TRAVEL FROM HISTORIC WEISHAN TO DALI OLD TOWN

-In the morning we make an excursion to Weibao Shan (Weibao Mountain).
+In the morning excursion to Weibao Shan (Weibao Mountain).

 Weibao Shan is is considered as one of the 14 sacred Taoist Mountains in China.
 Visit the most important temples in the area and take a 2 hr walk through pine tree forest and magnificent views over the valley below.

 Drive from Weishan to Dali.
 The old town of Dali is situated on the western shores of the stunning Erhai Lake at the foot of the 4000m high Cang Shan mountain range and is mainly inhabited by people of the Bai ethnic group.